Introduction

 - Just-in-Time (JIT) access for temporary elevated permissions

-- LDAP/AD, SAML2, OIDC, and OAuth integration
+- LDAP/AD, SAML2, OIDC, OAuth2, and CAS integration

 - Automated credential rotation and account discovery